®College Board, AP, Advanced Placement Program and the acorn are registered trademarks of the College Board. Used with permission..

-Welcome to the wonderful world of AP* Statistics!
-I am looking forward to working with all of you and hope that you will leave feeling prepared and excited about the opportunity to teach AP* Statistics.
+Welcome to the wonderful wprld pf AP Statistics!
+I look forward to working with you and hope that you leave feeling prepared and excited about the opportunity to teach AP* Statistics.
 During the workshop we will: